limalib/docs/docs/source/module/modules-m_frame.rst

 Do a frame colour demo using ``style`` using ``colour`` in width ``w``.

+.. c:function:: string menu_render()

+Produces a render of the current menu.

 .. c:function:: string frame_render()

 Renders the final frame into a string for printing.

+.. c:function:: void frame_add_column(string name, mixed *data)

+Adds a column with a name, and an array of strings or integers to be shown.
+This can only be renderes if all contents are columns.
+Use ``frame_render_columns()`` to render.
+Call ``frame_init_user()`` before adding columns.
+Important: Frame header and frame content should not be called as they are calculated automatically.

+.. c:function:: string frame_render_columns()

+Render the columns added via ``frame_add_column()``.
+Important: Frame header and frame content should not be called as they are calculated automatically.

 TODO list